joshdavenport/woodland-wedding/index.md

 there will be food served at around 4.30pm, as well as some small snacks beforehand, but be sure to start your day with a hearty breakfast so you aren’t hungry later!

-there will also be some more food served later into the evening to keep you fuelled for dancing. there will be bar on site that accepts card and cash.
+there will also be some more food served later into the evening to keep you fuelled for dancing. there will be a bar on site that accepts card and cash.

 please do let us know when you rsvp if you have any specific dietary requirements that we aren’t already aware of.
 {% endcontentfor %}